All Episodes

 Because to all appearances, and you're welcome to look at my website, and I believe it may be on yours as well.

-It's online too, I believe now, yes.
+It's on mine too, I believe now, yes.

-We have...
-As a matter of fact, I did it.
+We have, as a matter of fact, I did it.

 I took the Hawaiian photo.